August 2016 — September 2016

 A HIGHLY-COVETED NATURAL TREASURE

 The Great Bear Rainforest is the largest coastal temperate rainforest left on Earth.
-Stretching 64,000 square kilometres from the northern tip of Vancouver Island, B.C. to Alaska, it is a region so remote, so dense and so untouched, that most people have never heard of it, even in Canada.
+Stretching 64,000 square kilometres from the northern tip of Vancouver Island, British Columbia, to Alaska, it’s a region so remote, so dense and untouched, that most people have never heard of it, even in Canada.
 For thousands of years, it was known only to the Indigenous people who made their homes there — a population that today, consists of 26 distinct First Nations whose cultural and spiritual ties to the land reach back into time immemorial.

 CONFLICT LEADS TO CONSERVATION